 Probation Violation Categories

-- Direct violations — These are the typical intentional violations, such as failing a sobriety test, failing a drug test, not attending drug counseling or not adhering to house arrest guidelines.
+- Direct violations: These are the typical intentional violations, such as failing a sobriety test, failing a drug test, not attending drug counseling, or not adhering to house arrest guidelines.
 Although these are deemed intentional, this does not mean that they are not defendable.

 Probation Violations Hearing

 The evidentiary hearing puts the burden of proof on the state.
-The prosecution has to prove that you intentionally violated your probation, while your defense attorney works to prove that you didn't violate your probation or you did so unintentionally.
+The prosecution has to prove that you intentionally violated your probation, while your defense attorney works to prove that you didn't violate your probation or that you did so unintentionally.
 If you are found not guilty, then you continue with the original terms of your probation as if nothing ever happened.